Descubre las granjas y los puestos de comida del valle del Mid-Willamette

 9/14/2022

 At the epicenter of this world-renowned farming community is Salem and the Mid-Willamette Valley, where farms fan out across the region’s fertile soils and produce some of the nation’s notable crops.
-Many of these family-run operations are part of the Marion Farm Loop and Great Oaks Food Trail, a pair of foodie-focused, self-guided trips to the region’s destination-worthy restaurants, wineries, farm stands, and more.
+Many of these family-run operations are part of the Oregon Farm Loop and Great Oaks Food Trail, a pair of foodie-focused, self-guided trips to the region’s destination-worthy restaurants, wineries, farm stands, and more.

 Best of all: Late September is the height of harvest for many of the Mid-Willamette Valley’s most popular crops—including wine grapes, hazelnuts, apples, and pumpkins.
 So if you’re planning a trip to the region’s farms and food stands this fall, here are a few favorite stops to help you get started.